tpaviot/smesh/README.md

 Install with conda
 ------------------

-$ conda install -c pythonocc -c dlr-sc -c oce smesh=6.7.4
+$ conda install -c pythonocc -c dlr-sc -c oce smesh=6.7.6

 Build - Install
 ---------------

-For both OSX, Linux and Windows (please use Mingw on Windows), the instructions are the same.
+For both OSX, Linux and Windows, the instructions are the same.

 Requirements
 ------------